Dr David Weinkove

 In the lab, C. elegans is cultured with the live bacteria Escherichia coli as a food source.
 We study both E. coli and C. elegans to understand this animal: microbe interaction.

 Inhibiting folate synthesis in E. coli slows ageing in C. elegans without slowing the growth of the bacteria or the worm.
-E. coli synthesises more folate than it needs for growth and we think that this excess folate causes the bacteria to be detrimental to the animal.
+E. coli synthesises more folate than it needs for growth and we think that this excess folate does something in the bacteria that causes the bacteria to accelerate ageing of the animal.

 We are testing this hypothesis, investigating molecular mechanisms and exploring relevance to human microbiota and health.